BillyDM/awesome-audio-dsp/README.md

 - [`Musicdsp.org`] - A collection of open source DSP algorithms by the community.
 - [`Cytomic Technical Papers`] - Excellent real-world useable filters and explanations by Cytomic.
 Use these as a better alternative to Biquad filters that behave much better while being modulated.
 - [`deip.pdf`] - High quality resampling and oversampling.
+- [`Signalsmith Audio Blog`] - An amazing and very useful collection of articles by Signalsmith Audio.
+The [`Let's Write A Reverb`] article is particularly excellent.
+- [`Valhalla Blog`] - Valhalla DSP has an excellent blog linking many resources that helped them create their industry-leading reverbs.
 - [`Freeverb`] - An open-source reverb algorithm.
 - [`DAFx`] - An archive of scientific papers and presentations given during an annual DSP research conference.
 - [`katjaas`] - Neat visual explanations of DSP mathematics and techniques.
 - [`Jatin Chowdhury`] - An active blog that explores cutting-edge DSP techniques.
 - [`The Design of the Roland Juno oscillators`] - A beautiful and simple explanation on the oscillators of this classic synth.
 - [`TimeStretch PDF`] - A PDF explaining the DSP of [`TimeStretch`], a refinement of the famous [`PaulStretch`] time stretching effect.
-- [`Valhalla Blog`] - Valhalla DSP has an excellent blog linking many resources that helped them create their industry-leading reverbs.

 # Machine Learning
 Machine learning has been gaining traction in the audio industry lately.
 I don't know much about the topic myself, but I'll link some potentially useful resources here if you're interested.